 You can find the contact details of the Chapel Choir here; please contact the Chapel Choir directly to audition.

 The Schola Cantorum

-The Schola Cantorum provides the music for the sung Mass in Latin at the 6pm Saturday vigil Mass.
-The Schola is a stimulating, committed, and friendly environment, seeking to enhance the liturgy and worship of the Fisher House community through music.
-Every week we sing the Ordinary parts of the Mass, the plainchant Propers of the day and a motet, exploring varied repertory from the Gregorian, Renaissance and more modern traditions.
-Rehearsals are on Monday evenings, and the Schola occasionally joins forces with the English Mass Choir for events such as the yearly Fisher Mass or termly choir dinners.
-The Schola is open and inclusive, with a broad mixture of people of different levels of study, areas of study, faiths, and nationalities.
+Fisher House's Schola Cantorum provides the music for the Sung Latin Mass in term-time.
+The Schola is a stimulating, committed, and friendly environment, seeking to enhance the liturgy and worship of the community through music.
+Every week, we sing the Ordinary parts of the Mass, the plainchant Propers of the day and a motet, exploring varied repertory from the Gregorian, Renaissance and more modern traditions.
+The Schola is open and inclusive, with a broad mixture of people of different levels and fields of study, faiths, and nationalities.

-Out of term, an active band of singers and players combine elements of the Latin and English services with sacred works from the Baroque era.
-The presence in our congregation of exceptional soloists and instrumentalists has grown this aspect of the ministry over the last year.
+In the vacations, the Turba Piscosa, an active band of singers and players, combines elements of the Latin and English services with sacred works from the Baroque era.

 If you are a singer or an instrumentalist (playing at 415 or 440) and are interested in joining, please get in touch with the Philip Beer at email@example.com.